MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/overview.md

 #### Office 2019 for Mac features

-For information about the new features in Office 2019 for Mac, visit the following articles:
+For information about the new features in Office 2019 for Mac, refer to the following articles:
 - [What's new in Excel 2019 for Mac](https://support.microsoft.com/office/5ce129d3-9e5c-417f-9545-fb6f7b72674d)
 - [What's new in Outlook 2019 for Mac](https://support.microsoft.com/office/05736033-f99e-4cb2-88aa-01e979b0736b)
 - [What's new in PowerPoint 2019 for Mac](https://support.microsoft.com/office/5038ba79-48c5-40f0-adff-11489e5d6fed)